kuangxu/rinse-me-gently/AI_With_Python_PartA/Part_A_Instructions.md

-# OIT 245: Python & Cursor IDE Setup Guide
+# OIT 245 AI with Python, Part A: ython & Cursor IDE Setup Guide

-Welcome to OIT 245!
 This lecture is the first of two parts where we will get to experience the state-of-the-art workflow with AI and Python.

 In today's lecture, our goal is to:
 1. Set up Python on your computer.
 2. Understand how to use a **Virtual Environment**.
-3. Run a simple exercise to verify everything works.
+3. Run simple excercises in Python.

 We will be using **Cursor**, a modern code editor that integrates AI directly into the coding process.
-Follow these steps carefully—no prior technical knowledge is required!
+That being said, this can be done with any Python code editor such as ** VS Code** (See Appendix).

 ---